 Most guys who are starting out do everything they can to avoid the seemingly-terrifying label of “being creepy”.
 Dudes feel like their entire world will come crashing down if any girl – or anyone in general – perceives them to be “creepy” or “weird”.

-I have news for you: You can’t get laid a lot without making it your number 1 goal & hitting on a large number of girls.
+I have news for you: You probably won’t get laid *a lot* without hitting on a large number of girls.
 That will mean you inevitably creep a few girls out along the way; after all, talking to girls you don’t know and trying to have sex with them isn’t exactly socially normal.
 Therefore, you cannot get laid a tonne whilst completely avoid being creepy.

 Let’s define creepy: “Creepy is you doing something I personally think is weird or wrong or inappropriate, according to my own subjective opinions and preferences.”
 You see, creepy is pretty damn subjective.
 It’s a value judgement someone makes on you/your behaviour; it depends a hell of a lot on that person’s preferences, current mood, relationship status, personal hangups, how their life is going at that point in time, etc.